Yukon: Yukon Legislature

 Executive power in the Yukon is formally vested in the Territorial Commissioner, who plays an analogous role to that of a provincial lieutenant governor.
 As guarantor of responsible government in the territory, the Commissioner generally acts on the advice of the Premier of Yukon, who commands the confidence of the elected Legislative Assembly.
 Unlike lieutenant governors, commissioners are not direct representatives of the King but are instead appointed by the federal government.

 The Yukon has numerous political parties and candidates who stand for election to the 19 seats in the Yukon Legislative Assembly.
 Those elected to the legislature are known as members of the Legislative Assembly and may use the post nominal letters "MLA".
 The three parties presently represented are the centre-leaning Yukon Liberal Party (8 seats) – who currently form government, the centre-right leaning Yukon Party (8), and the centre-left leaning Yukon New Democratic Party (3).

-The 10th and current premier of Yukon is Ranj Pillai, who represents the electoral district of Porter Creek South as its MLA.
-Pillai took office on January 14, 2023.
 After the 2021 Yukon general election, the Liberals were reduced to a minority government, though they were able to continue governing due to a formal agreement with the NDP.

+The 11th and current premier of Yukon is Mike Pemberton, On June 19, he won the 2025 Yukon Liberal Party leadership election after narrowly defeating Doris Bill by 13 votes, and became the premier–designate until officially being sworn in as premier on June 27.

 Local government

-The vast majority of Yukon's land mass is unorganized, with no defined municipal or otherwise supralocal level of government like in other parts of Canada.
+The vast majority of the Yukon's land mass is unorganized, with no defined municipal or otherwise supralocal level of government like in other parts of Canada.